500Foods/WelcomeToTroodon/docs/level_1/lubrication.md

 ***NOTE: As of this writing, the Troodon 2.0 Pro printer ships with none of the rails lubricated.
 They include lubricant in the box, but not the syringes.***

-To lubricate a block, grease is injected directly into the service port.
-This can take a bit of force as the needles are very thin compared to the grease being injected.
-Enough grease should be injected to fill the block.
-To the point where it can be seen outside of the block.
+To lubricate a block, inject the grease with a syringe directly into the service port.
+This can take a bit of force as the needles may be very thin compared to the grease being injected.
+Enough grease should be injected to fill the block to the point where it can be seen being pushed outside of the block.

+Ideally, this should be done before the printer is assembled when the service ports are easily accessible.
+After assembly, this can be considerably more challenging.
+Some, like the TAP rail, require some disassembly before the service port can be accessed.

-NOTE: In the YouTube video, he suggests applying grease to the rails directly in case the service port is inaccesible.
-This may work for some linear rail blocks, but in many cases the block has wipers to prevent contamination.
+NOTE: In the YouTube video, there is a comment about applying grease to the rails directly in case the service port is inaccessible.
+While this may work for some linear rail blocks, in many cases the block has wipers to prevent contamination.
-These can prevent the grease outside the block entering inside the block, and therefore this might not be very effective.
+These can prevent the grease outside the block from entering inside the block, and therefore this might not be very effective at all.

 Resources:
 - [Misumi: Installation and Maintenance of Linear Guides](https://us.misumi-ec.com/pdf/fa/2010/p0501.pdf)